063 <3.23> Final Countdown

 License plate number of the red Volvo: 400 ZPD.

-Further back on the street of Linda and Cole's home, the usual brown Volkswagen Rabbit, a well known picture car, is parked (yellow arrows; see # 001 for details).
+Further back on the street of Linda and Cole's home, the usual brown Volkswagen Rabbit, a well known car, is parked (yellow arrows; see # 001 for details).

 Early script drafts contained a scene with Chase unsuccessfully trying to call Vickie on her tour with the dancing company in Europe to let her know about Maggie's operation.
 This scene was omitted.